- Moderator

-Obama to order the EPA to issue new auto fuel standards - Washington Times
+Obama orders new auto fuel standards

-The trucking industry said its willing to work with the administration but urged caution.
+The trucking industry said it’s willing to work with the administration but urged caution.

-Fuel is one of our industrys largest expenses, so it makes sense that as an industry we would support proposals to use less of it, said Bill Graves, president and CEO of the American Trucking Association.
-However, we should make sure that new rules dont conflict with safety or other environmental regulations, nor should they force specific types of technology onto the market before they are fully tested and ready.
+“Fuel is one of our industry’s largest expenses, so it makes sense that as an industry we would support proposals to use less of it,” said Bill Graves, president and CEO of the American Trucking Association.
+“However, we should make sure that new rules don’t conflict with safety or other environmental regulations, nor should they force specific types of technology onto the market before they are fully tested and ready.”

 Read more: Obama orders up new mileage standards for big rigs - Washington Times